python/cpython/Doc/library/string.rst

 .. function:: zfill(s, width)

-   Pad a numeric string on the left with zero digits until the given width is reached.
+   Pad a numeric string *s* on the left with zero digits until the given *width* is reached.
 Strings starting with a sign are handled correctly.

 .. function:: replace(s, old, new[, maxreplace])